core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

-To indicate that a Content-Coding is used with a Content-Type, the Content-Coding value (e.g., "deflate" {{?RFC7230}}) is appended to the Content Type (media type and parameters, if any), separated by a "@" sign.
+To indicate that a Content-Coding is used with a Content-Type, the Content-Coding value (e.g., "deflate" {{?RFC7230}}) is appended to the Content-Type value (media type and parameters, if any), separated by a "@" sign.
 For example: "text/plain; charset=utf-8@deflate".
-If Content-Coding is not specified with a Content-Type (no "@" sign is present outside any media type parameters), the identity (i.e., no) transformation is used.
+If no "@" sign is present outside the media type parameters, the Content-Coding is not specified and the "identity" Content-Coding is used -- no encoding transformation is employed.

 # SenML Base Content-Format ("bct") Field